US seeks to address Turkish Syria concerns

 - IS and the crisis in Iraq and Syria in maps

-Mr Tillerson said on Monday in London that the US recognised the country's "legitimate concerns" for its security, and its right to defend itself from terrorist elements.
+Mr Tillerson said on Monday in London that the US recognised Turkey's "legitimate concerns" for its security, and its right to defend itself from terrorist elements.
+It called for restraint from "both sides".

-"We're engaged with Turkey and we are engaged also with the leadership of our coalition and are asking that both sides show restraint," he said.

-He said the US had proposed measures to Turkey and others to try and stabilise the situation.
+He said the US had proposed measures to Turkey and others to try to stabilise the situation.

+Turkey's Deputy Prime Minister Bekir Bozdag has expressed willingness to cooperate with the US, but said that it should first "stop arming terror groups and take back weapons already given".

 Reports say the US is discussing with Turkey and others the possibility of a "security zone" being set up in north-west Syria.

-Earlier the Turkish President Recep Tayyip Erdogan vowed to not "step back" in the assault on the YPG enclave of Afrin.
+Earlier Turkish President Recep Tayyip Erdogan vowed to "sort out" Afrin.

-"We are determined, Afrin will be sorted out," Mr Erdogan said in a live television broadcast in Ankara on Monday.

-"We will take no step back," he said, adding: "We spoke about this with our Russian friends; we have an agreement."
+"We will take no step back," he said in a live television broadcast.
+"We spoke about this with our Russian friends; we have an agreement."

 What has happened on the ground?